-The potential impacts relating to site disturbance and grading have not changed significantly since the 2013 SEIS due to the Project Refinements.
+The Applicant believes that potential impacts relating to site disturbance and grading have not changed significantly since the 2013 SEIS due to the Project Refinements.
 The Project Refinement to eliminate the secondary emergency access road has resulted in less site disturbance.